As COVID-19–related travel restrictions are lifted across the globe

 leadership training and skill building your girls are doing in Girl

-leadership Journey theme into an idea for travel, like
+Journey theme to an idea for travel.
+For

-There are abundant opportunities to build real skills through
+There are abundant opportunities to build real skills while earning

-Traveler badge, but there are plenty more, such as Eco Camper, New
+the Senior Traveler badge, but there are plenty more, such as Eco

-Cuisines, Photography, and, of course, all the financial badges that
+Camper, New Cuisines, Coding for Good, and, of course, all the

-Looking to incorporate Girl Scout traditions into your trip?
-Look no
+Want to include Girl Scout traditions on your trip?
+Look no farther

 accommodations and special programs in five locations around the world.